 Bust in a niche in the Temple of British Worthies.

-Wall monument in Barking, Essex dedicated to John Lytcott d.
+Wall monument in Barking, Essex dedicated to Captain John Lytcott RN d.
 1697

 A large wall monument consisting of an inscribed column, without a capital, but standing on a moulded and inscribed pedestal, with an architectural background and two children who act as supporters to the upper part of the column and hold inverted torches, one of which is missing.
 The lower part is elaborately designed with carved consoles and a substructure of a cove three times recessed, over foliage surrounding a mask.